Rendering nel Hud 1.20.4

 // Attach our rendering code to before the chat hud layer.
 Our layer will render right before the chat.
 The API will take care of z spacing.

-HudElementRegistry.attachElementBefore(VanillaHudElements.CHAT, ResourceLocation.fromNamespaceAndPath(ExampleMod.MOD_ID, "before_chat"), HudRenderingEntrypoint::render);
+HudElementRegistry.attachElementBefore(VanillaHudElements.CHAT, Identifier.fromNamespaceAndPath(ExampleMod.MOD_ID, "before_chat"), HudRenderingEntrypoint::extract);

 }